apache/cassandra-dtest/CONTRIBUTING.md

 ## Modules

 In some cases, we organize our test files by putting them in directories.
-If you do so, please export a module from that direcory py placing an `__init__.py file in the directory with the test files.
+If you do so, please export a module from that directory by placing an `__init__.py` file in the directory with the test files.
 This makes the modules visible to our test infrastructure scripts that divide tests into buckets for CI.

 ## Summary: Review Checklist